Incident Action Plan

 • Emergency responders will be notified.

-• Keep others out of the area.
+• Do not move the letter or package or examine it further.
+Keep others out of the area.
 Close off the area if possible.

 • If possible, limit the use of two-way radios and cell phones near the suspicious item.